Strategies to Learn Medical Terminology

 Strategies for Learning Medical Terminology

-The Importance of Learning Medical Terminology
+The Importance to Learn Medical Terminology

-Knowing basic medical terminology is a vital part of being a medical interpreter.
+Knowing basic medical terminology is a vital part of being a healthcare interpreter.
 Accurately translating and interpreting medical terms contributes to session flow.
 The ideal interpreting session includes an interpreter who acts only as a language conduit: taking in and giving out.
 This provides a comfortable atmosphere for patient and provider as they navigate medical complexities.
 The interpreter effectively “disappears” in this form of interpreting, allowing for natural conversation between both parties.
 Whenever possible, an interpreter must be unobtrusive, allowing the parties to speak as though they use the same language.

 A proper foundational knowledge in medical and anatomical terminology also contributes to safety during a session.
 There’s much less room for error when you’re able to quickly and accurately interpret any term to the non-English speaker.
 As medical appointments often follow a tight schedule, your ability to interpret directly without asking for clarification is a bonus.